 WordPress Security – Infographic

-WordPress is a reliable open-source platform, loved and recommended by developers and beginners alike.
+WordPress is a reliable open-source platform, loved and recommended by developers, wordpress agencies and beginners alike.
 However, the biggest con of using WordPress is that its security threats are not going anywhere in the near future.
 Therefore it is essential to remain equipped with safety measures to ensure fool-proof website security.

 We hope that this WordPress Security guide would help you understand the need and importance of WordPress security and help you build more robust protection for your WordPress website.